 Wine is a complex substance.
 Open a bottle of it now, and it may taste fine.
 Open a bottle of the same wine several years from now, and the wine becomes something else entirely.
 Rough edges in the flavor will have smoothed out and the overall flavor of the wine will be more balanced and mellow.

 Why age wine?

 Well, as stated above, the many components of the wine will mellow out over time, and bring a harmonious balance to the flavor of the wine.
 The tannins, present in red wine, bring a bitter and astringent flavor.
 Given time, the tannins help to age the wine.
-As wine ages, the tannins precipitate out of the wine, leaving a smoother and more mellow flavor.
-As the wine ages, the acids will lose a bit of their bite, allowing the fruit to come out more.
-As the components of the wine age, they also bring more complexity to the flavor.
+As wine ages, the tannins precipitate out of the wine, leaving a smoother and more mellow flavor, the acids will lose a bit of their bite, allowing the fruit to come out more.
+As the wine bottle conditions, the wine becomes more complex adding to the flavor.
 What you end up with after several years of proper aging is a complex and balanced wine.

 What wines should be aged?

 There are certain guidelines as to what wines should and should not be aged, but they are simply guidelines, not hard and fast rules.
 Many wines from California are meant to be consumed immediately and are not intended to age long at all.
 Most white wines should not be aged, as they have a lower amount of tannins than red wine.
 It is the tannins that are present in red wine that allow the wine to age well.
 There are a few white wines, however, that will improve with specific years of aging.

 Most wines under $25 don’t need to be aged.
 Many French wines are meant to age and mature over several years.
 As with anything, there are exceptions to these rules.
 Go into a wine shop, and ask which wines they would recommend for aging.
 They can recommend several good wines, along with some ideas of how long to age the wine.

 How do I age wine?